Notify me

 A focus on aesthetics only applied to rich people through most of history, when poor people were locked in a continual struggle for survival.
 Now interest in aesthetics (although mostly dependent on the opinions and choices of a few significant individuals) pervades most of society, with recent generations having a strong interest in uniqueness and innovation, as well as a fascination with aesthetics influenced by the past.

 It’s interesting to note how the countryside only started to be seen as “beautiful” and having value in its own right after most people had moved to the cities and then wanted to spend time away from their urban existence, seeing and appreciating rural environments from a distanced perspective.
 This relates to the neo-Luddite appreciation for hand-made watches, now appreciated for their nostalgia, tradition and as something better than “mass-produced”, which is very different from the original Luddite movement which was in reaction to machines taking the jobs that people needed to buy food.
-Now, the interest in handmade watches is partly about supporting artisanal work and the skills of traditional crafts, and partly about the hand-made as a rarity in the context of mass personalization.
+Now, the interest in handmade watches is partly about interest in artisanal work and the skills of traditional crafts, and partly about the hand-made as a rarity in the context of mass personalization.

 Aesthetic Influences On Watchmaking